Youth Development Programs

 Cruisin’ For Careers

 This program, coordinated by Marshfield Area Chamber of Commerce & Industry’s Workforce Paradox Committee, was a new initiative in 2013 to assist in addressing future workforce needs.
 Hundreds of middle school students from area schools tour local businesses to learn more about the companies located in the Marshfield region.
 This partnership between educators and the business community gives businesses the chance to showcase their facilities and workforce opportunities while exposing students to a variety of industry career options.

 The Crystal Apple Awards program promotes community awareness of the quality of education in the Central Wisconsin area and showcases exceptional teaching talent.
 Teachers of Distinction and Crystal Apple winners are recognized by their peers, the business community, parents and administrators at a special dinner held each fall.

 About the partnership: The Marshfield Area Chamber Foundation coordinates Partners in Educational Excellence and Workforce Development.
 The partnership consists of Central Wisconsin businesses and public and private school districts.

 Who is eligible?
 Educators with one or more years of teaching experience currently working at school in Auburndale, Columbus Catholic, Granton, Greenwood, Immanuel Lutheran, Marshfield, Pittsville, Spencer, St. Joseph-Stratford, or Trinity Lutheran School-Marshfield.
-Crystal Apple Awards nominations will be available around February 1st.
+Crystal Apple Awards nominations will be available in September.
 Nominate an educator that made a difference in your life.

 The Crystal Apple represents excellence in education and is awarded to outstanding teachers in the area.